tomjames19/for-han/README.md

 This is a demo site that when configured with Amplify will allow any user to upload a file to an s3 bucket.

-**Bold** Security: ANYONE CAN UPLOAD - there are no permission checks on who can upload a file
+**Security: ANYONE CAN UPLOAD - there are no permission checks on who can upload a file**

 ## Amplify setup